Ed Pien: Career

 The Contemporary Art Museum (Monterrey, Mexico), The Goethe Institute (Berlin), the 18th Edition of the Sydney Biennale and the 5th edition of the Moscow Biennale.
 The Corridor of Rain was featured at the Curitiba Biennial, in Brazil in 2018.
 In 2022, he showed Present: Past/Future at the Art Gallery of Ontario, a multisensory environment, which captured moments and memories of elders in Havana, Cuba which he had collected since 2014.
 It marked a change in his work into documentary film and portrait photography.

-Collections
+Selected public collections

 Pien's work is held internationally in the collections of over twenty-five museums, including the National Gallery of Canada, the Art Gallery of Ontario, the Montreal Museum of Fine Arts, the Centrum Beeldende Kunst (the Netherlands), Museo de Arte y Diseno Contemporaneo (Costa Rica) and the Ordos Art Museum (Mongolia, China).